Equitas Small Finance Bank: History

 After receiving license from the Reserve Bank of India (RBI) on 30 June 2016, Equitas Small Finance bank began banking on 5 September 2016.
 With effect from 4 February 2017, Equitas became a scheduled bank.
 However, the company failed to meet the RBI's mandate of listing within three years of starting operations.
 A review from the Securities and Exchange Board of India and RBI is awaited.

+Equitas Holding Ltd was originally the promoter holding company of Equitas Small Finance Bank.
+In February 2023, Equitas Small Finance Bank to satisfy RBI promoter stake dilution requirements, amalgamating the two entities into a single listed banking company.

+In November 2014, Equitas Holding raised ₹325 crore in an equity funding round led by German development finance institution DEG (₹100 crore) and Creation Investments (₹113 crore).
+The round, which valued the company at round ₹2000 crore, also saw participation from FMP, IFC, CDC Group, and Caspian's India Financial Inclusion Fund.

 Operations

-The bank planned to build a network of 412 branches located in 11 Indian states by the end of fiscal year 2016-17.
+The bank planned to build a network of 412 branches located in 11 Indian states by the end of fiscal year 2016–17.
 However, for rendering technology oriented services, 83% of transactions occurring online as of July 2017.
 This includes the bank providing an RFID sticker to pay road tolls automatically, with settlements occurring digitally.

 On 1 March 2018, the bank was penalized ₹1 million (US$ thousand) by the Reserve Bank of India for rolling out investment, pension, and insurance services without obtaining prior approval.

 The bank became a public company via an initial public offering (IPO) in October 2020.

 In 2021, Equitas Small Finance Bank partnered with the neobanking company Niyo to launch a mobile banking platform called NiyoX.

 On 23 November 2021, the bank announced its partnership with HDFC Bank, for a co-branded credit card.

 In 2021, the boards of both Equitas Small Finance Bank and its holding company, Equitas Holding Company, approved a reverse merger between the two companies.
 The merger was completed in March 2023.